opentracing/opentracing.io/use-cases.md

     )
 ```

 Here we set both arguments of the decoding method to the `headers` map.
-The Tracer object will have the knowledge which headers it needs to read in order to reconstruct Trace Context, which is comprised of a trace context ID and trace attributes.
+The Tracer object knows which headers it needs to read in order to reconstruct Trace Context, which comprises a trace context ID and trace attributes.

 #### Starting a Server-Side Span